remla25-team12/operation/docs/extension.md

   - Current method: Local storage (dvc repro, then dvc push)
   - Proposed method: dvc pull from Amazon S3

-**Measurement:** While conducting these steps, measure the time until the trained model is available locally (setup time) and measure the error frequency relating to authentication, missing data, or permission issues.
+**Measurement:** While conducting these steps, measure the time until the trained model is available locally (setup time), measure the number of steps that needs to be followed and the error frequency relating to authentication, missing data, or permission issues.

 ## References